-Arduino strcpy Function
+Arduino Strcpy Function

-Arduino strcpy Function
+Arduino Strcpy Function

 In this tutorial, we will discuss copying one string from one variable to another using the strcpy() function in Arduino.

-Arduino strcpy() Function
+Introduction to Arduino strcpy() Function

-output = strcpy(dest, source);
+output = strcpy(destination, source);

 The first input of the strcpy() function should have the data type char, and the second input should be the data type const char.
 This function will return the copied string as a character string.

-If the destination size exceeds the source size, the strcpy() function will also add a NUL character as a terminator inside the destination string.
+If the destination size exceeds the source size, the strcpy() function will also add a NULL character as a terminator inside the destination string.
 If the destination string already has a string stored, the previous string will be overwritten by the new string.

 For example, let’s define a string and copy it into another variable using the strcpy() function.
 See the code below.